tonethar/IGME-330-Fall-2022/projects/p1-final.md

 6) The app must be easy to use, with well-labeled and obvious controls:
     - the search button is prominent, in an obvious location, stands out from the rest of the UI (give it an appropriate Bulma style/color for a search button) and "looks like a button"
-    - controls should have meanigful labels and/or tooltips (use the `title` attribute)
+    - controls should have helpful labels and/or tooltips (use the `title` attribute)
-    - the controls and input fields should have meaningful default values so that the user does not have to struggle to figure out how to use your app
+    - the controls and input fields should have helpful default values so that the user does not have to struggle to figure out how to use your app
     - mousing over a control (such as a "Favorite Me" button) should highlight the button so that the user knows that its active.
 Use CSS `:hover` or JavaScript `onmouseover` / `onmouseout` etc to change properties of the control

 7) The app must always "let the user know what's going on" with *activity indicators*: